khulnasoft-lab/design.khulnasoft.com/contents/components/sorting.md

 ### Sorting vs filtering

 Sorting and filtering are closely tied.
-Filtering works by hiding part of the data that would otherwise be displayed on the page.
+Filtering works by hiding part of the data that would otherwise be displayed on the list.
 Unlike filtering, sorting doesn't hide content, it just re-orders it based on a specified criteria.

 Sorting can be used independently of filering or in tandem with filtering.